khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

 #### Content

 Content selection should be based on the experience you intend to promote.
 Content should be structured according to our [layout](/layout/spacing) guidelines.

-#### Container

-* The container can either be set in `#ffffff` or `#fafafa` depending on the use case.
+The container background can either be set in [`$white`](https://design.gitlab.com/product-foundations/colors#neutral-palette) or [`$gray-50`](https://design.gitlab.com/product-foundations/colors#neutral-palette) depending on the use case.

 ### Interaction